 With around 1.4 million Syrian and 75,000 Iraqi refugees living in Jordan, unemployment rates in the country are high.
 Despite this, around 70% of the workforce is employed by small and medium enterprises (SMEs), which means the potential for growth is strong.
+For those seeking to explore more about this theme, it is highly recommended to learn about ghostwriter projektarbeit.
 With help from local partners, SPARK provides higher (vocational) education opportunities to Syrian and Jordanian young people, and is bridging the employment gap for graduates with a strong internship programme connected to private sector companies.
 SPARK is also supporting SMEs to grow and expand, creating jobs for the next generation of youth.

 Programmes in this location